The Night Flier (film): Writing and casting

 The Night Flier is based on the 1988 short story of the same title by Stephen King.
 Jack O'Donnell, who co-wrote the film alongside director Mark Pavia, said that, "Mark and I wanted to keep this film as close to the story as possible.
 Obviously, a 40-page short story is going to need to be filled out to turn it into a feature film."
 The character of Katherine Blair was added to the screenplay when O'Donnell, Pavia, and King decided to include "a younger rookie for Dees to play off of."

 Miguel Ferrer, who plays Richard Dees, first met King during the production of the 1994 miniseries The Stand.
 Ferrer became aware of the Night Flier adaptation about a year prior to the film's production, when The Stand director Mick Garris informed him that he was being considered for a role in it.
 Ferrer was not familiar with the short story at the time, and stated that, "I went out and got it and read it, and I thought, 'Well, this is a great story, but I don't see a movie here,' you know what I mean?
 I didn't get it; I didn't see what they were going to do with it.
-So I spoke to Stephen and Mark, and I got the script and I thought, 'This is a really, really ingenious adaptation.
+So I spoke to Stephen and Mark, and I got the script and I thought, 'This is a really, really ingenious adaptation.'"
+It featured the film debut of actress Julie Entwisle as Katherine Blair.
+In an interview shortly after the film's release, she stated, "the character I play, Katherine Blair, is a terrific, amazingly written female character.
+She's very strong.
+You don't see a lot of strong female characters, especially in genre pictures.
+They scream and run away, you know, or get saved.
+And nobody does any saving of Katherine Blair.
+She doesn't need it."
+Regarding working with Ferrer, Entwisle said that "I was so pleased and felt so blessed that my first moments on a screen were with him."

 The name of the vampire in the film, Dwight Renfield, is derived from American actor Dwight Frye and his role as Renfield in the 1931 English-language film Dracula.

 Filming

 The Night Flier was shot on location in Wilmington, North Carolina.
-The production lost a day when Hurricane Bertha made landfall in the state in July 1996.
+The production lost a day when Hurricane Bertha made landfall in the state.
 Pavia stated that, "I was pretty worried that we might lose some sets that we had just built, but we were lucky.
 We inspected them the day after the hurricane hit and they were fine.
 Some of the detail had gotten lost, some of the landscaping had changed, but overall it didn't really affect us."